algosup/2024-2025-project-5-bubble-intermarche-team-4/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have self-reviewed my code
 - [ ] For core features, I have added thorough tests

 - [ ] Analytics needed?
 If yes, describe below:
 [ your notes here ]
 - [ ] Product update?
 If yes, one-sentence description:
 [ your release note here ]
 - [ ] Documentation update?
 If yes, one-sentence description:
 [ your release note here ]
-- [ ] I have added or updated the relevant documentation (README, etc.)
+- [ ] Test update?
+If yes, one sentence description:
-- [ ] I have added or updated the relevant tests (unit, integration, etc.)
+[ your release note here ]